If you're looking for the newer Rebellion in the Rim obstacles, check out this other article.

 The station is the largest obstacle in the game.
 You can fit 3 squadrons inside of it that are obstructed to every possible attack if you do it right (set them up in a triangular pattern, basically), which is a great launching point for your squadrons against the enemy fleet.
 It's also a great place for your squadrons to retreat to if you're bringing an Intel squadron or some other means of moving engaged squadrons so your damaged squadrons can retreat and heal up to launch another attack while benefiting from obstruction.
 The station also obstructs attacks as all obstacles do but doesn't damage your ships when they overlap it, so it's "friendly" cover when deployed well.
-Finally, if you're running a fleet that's comfortable with ramming, particularly with Engine Techs, deploying the station in the right position can allow you to double-ram an enemy ship while healing after each maneuver.
+Finally, if you're running a fleet that's comfortable with ramming, deploying the station in the right position can allow you to ,ram an enemy ship while healing after the maneuver.

 |Seriously though, once you see Lincoln's head you can't unsee it.|

 - Ships that overlap an asteroid field take one face-up damage card straight to their hull.